kokoko3k/koko-aio-slang/README.md

 # Technical Information

-This fork will remain as closely as possible in line with the main repository, as I frequently update from Upstream.
+(Update November 2023) This fork will remain as closely as possible in line with the main repository, as I frequently update from Upstream.
 Here is a list of deviations from Upstream:
-- koko-aio.slangp - line 43:  bg_under_wrap_mode = "clamp_to_border" (instead of "mirrored_repeat")
+- koko-aio-ng.slangp - line 43:  bg_under_wrap_mode = "clamp_to_edge" (instead of previously "clamp_to_border")
-- koko-aio.slangp - line 48:  bg_over_wrap_mode = "clamp_to_border" (instead of "mirrored_repeat")
+- koko-aio-ng.slangp - line 48:  bg_over_wrap_mode = "clamp_to_edge" (instead of previously "clamp_to_border")
+- koko-aio-ng.slangp - line 54:  backdrop_wrap_mode = "clamp_to_edge"
+In koko-aio.slangp, I used "clamp_to_border", but the new, stronger ambilight then shines beyond the artwork.
+Workaround: apply a 1px black frame to the artwork and set "clamp_to_edge", this lets the black frame repeat black, and thereby the ambilight no longer shines through.

 These changes are beneficial for this repository, as a mirrored repeat looks very strange for realistic cabinet backgrounds/foregrounds.

 LEGACY no longer required as of April 2023, just for documentation: